Sercanbrack/module-three-challenge/README.md

 ### Requirements

-You don't need anything else outside of the GitHub Repository to make this site work besides an up-to-date version of your preferred browser.
+You don't need anything else outside of the GitHub Repository besides an up-to-date version of your preferred browser.

 ### Installation